kaarelkilki/wikiAPI/README.md

 # wikiAPI
 With this project I learned creating RESTful API.

-Everything below are done in app.js
+Everything below are from app.js, for testing I used [Postman](https://www.postman.com/).

 1. Setup of project